Gamera Rebirth: Reception

 Bloody Disgusting's Paul Lê criticized the animation but praised the characters.
 He called the animation "awkward and stiff" but felt that the visual aesthetic complimented the monster battles.
 Lê found the human subplot "compelling" and the series' child leads to be an improvement over the child leads of the Showa era Gamera films.
 Lê awarded the series four skulls out of five and praised it for being an "emotional, ambitious, and well-told story."
 Writing for The A.V.
 Club, Kayleigh Dray likewise found similar flaws in the series and likened Gamera Rebirth to Stranger Things.
 She praised the effort that went into its character development and friendship themes that results in characters that are "pretty damn likable."
 However, she criticized the animation for feeling "clunky", comparing it to a low-resolution version of The Sims and likened the characters to PlayStation 2 animations.
 While Dray didn't consider the series to be bingeable or a must-watch, she awarded the series a C+.

 Joshua Kristian McCoy from GameRant did not consider Gamera Rebirth to be an "ideal" introduction for newcomers.
 McCoy also criticized the animation for being "jittery" and compared it to the animation from Robot Chicken, and found the concept to be flawed; he specifically targeted the series' tone and its depressing climax, calling them improper for a Gamera story.
 He concluded by ridiculing the creators for taking inspiration from Godzilla Singular Point instead of Shin Godzilla, stating that the series starts "rough, gets weird, and ends almost impressively poorly."
 James Beckett from Anime News Network scored the series a C+, commenting that "it's a shame that the ugliness of visuals will likely turn away a good many potential fans because underneath all of that jank is a solid kaiju adventure".
-Masaki Tsuji positively reviewed the series for its variety of fighting sequences and uniqueness of human characters.
+Masaki Tsuji, who had previously joined publications and music of the franchise, positively reviewed the series for its variety of fighting sequences and uniqueness of human characters.